-Behavioral responses to taxes are key inputs in evaluations of tax distortions and the trade-off between equity and efficiency (Saez, 2001; Saez et al., 2012), and they serve as evidence of behavioral parameters in economic models more broadly (Chetty et al., 2011a,b).
+Behavioral responses to taxes are key inputs in evaluations of tax distortions and the trade-off between equity and efficiency (Saez, 2001; Saez et al., 2012), and they serve as evidence on behavioral parameters in economic models more broadly (Chetty et al., 2011a,b).
 Researchers and policy makers use tax reforms to identify the strength of behavioral responses to various types of taxation, including income (Feldstein, 1995; Goolsbee, 2000; Gruber & Saez, 2002; Kleven & Schultz, 2014; Weber, 2014), wealth (Seim, 2017; Jakobsen et al., 2020) and corporate profits (Devereux et al., 2014).

-While the large literature studying behavioral responses to taxation is diverse in nature, a common challenge is that the treatment (e.g., marginal tax rate) is determined by the outcome of interest (e.g., taxable income), and thus, is endogenous.
-To overcome this challenge, the state-of-art estimation strategy isolates exogenous variation in treatment using tax reforms and assigns treatment status based only on pre-reform information (Gruber & Saez, 2002; Kleven & Schultz, 2014; Weber, 2014).
-However, as this treatment assignment is a function of past outcomes, almost any serial correlation in outcomes will violate the common trend assumption underlying differences-in-differences (DiD) studies, and serial correlation is a first order issue in the empirical tax literature as outcomes, such as wealth and income, are severely affected by secular trends and, in particular, mean reversion.
+While the large literature studying behavioral responses to taxation is diverse in nature, a common challenge is that treatment (e.g., marginal tax rates) is determined by the outcome of interest (e.g., taxable income) and, thus, endogenous.
+To overcome this challenge, the standard estimation strategy isolates exogenous variation in treatment using tax reforms and assigns treatment status based only on pre-reform information (Gruber & Saez, 2002; Kleven & Schultz, 2014; Weber, 2014).
+However, as this treatment assignment is a function of past outcomes with limited or no other sources of variation (e.g. spatial), almost any serial correlation in outcomes will violate the common trend assumption underlying differences-in-differences (DiD) studies; and serial correlation is a first order issue in the empirical tax literature as outcomes, such as wealth and income, are severely affected by secular trends and, in particular, mean reversion.

 The additional challenge created by serial correlation is well known in panel data models and this is reflected in the solutions developed by the empirical tax literature.
-Serial correlation is dealt with either by modelling it as an AR process, which can be controlled for by including functions of past outcomes in the regressions (Gruber & Saez, 2002; Kleven & Schultz, 2014), or - inspired by Arellano & Bond (1991) - by using further lags of prereform information to assign treatment status (Weber, 2014).
-However, by relying on these solutions, the empirical tax literature has diverged from modern reduced-form studies and lacks the ability to (graphically) validate identifying assumptions.
-Hence, researchers often find that estimation results are highly sensitive to the exact specification (see e.g., Kopczuk, 2005) with no tools for choosing between them.
+Serial correlation is dealt with either by modeling it as an autoregressive process, which can be controlled for by including functions of past outcomes in the regressions (Gruber & Saez, 2002; Kleven & Schultz, 2014), or - inspired by Arellano & Bond (1991) - by using further lags of pre-reform information to assign treatment status (Weber, 2014).
+However, by relying on these solutions, the empirical tax literature has diverged from modern reduced-